Graduate Diploma in Educational Studies

 |4 Point System: 3.0/4.0||4 Point System: 2.5/4.0||4 Point System: 2.0/4.0|

 |UK||2nd Class Honours with lower division (or min 50%)||45%||Pass (or min 40%)|

 * Applicants with a bachelor’s degree in the relevant field of study, or its equivalent, with an overall GPA between 2.5 and 2.99 (on a 4.0 scale) may be conditionally admitted to a master’s program, only if they meet the necessary English language requirement.
 Such students must take a maximum of 18cp of subjects studied for the master’s degree during the period of conditional admission and must achieve an overall WAM of 55 in their first 3 subjects at the University.
 Students who fail to achieve this standard may have their enrolment discontinued.

 ** Applicants with a bachelor’s degree in the relevant field of study, or its equivalent, with an overall GPA between 2.0 and 2.49 (on a 4.0 scale) may be conditionally admitted to a master’s degree, only if they meet the necessary English language requirement and they will be required to complete a maximum of 18cp remedial non-credit bearing subjects prior to enrolment in their chosen master’s degree.
 Students must achieve a minimum WAM of 55 in these subjects in order to progress to the master’s degree or may have their enrolment discontinued.

 Unless otherwise stated, the entry requirements above are based on Section I institutions.
 Further details on alternate entry requirements can be obtained by contacting the Admissions department.

-At UOWD, all classes are taught in English and in order to enrol in a Graduate Diploma in Educational Studies you will need to submit one of the following certificate of English language proficiency:
+At UOWD, all classes are taught in English and in order to enrol in a master's degree you will need to submit one of the following certificate of English language proficiency: